matthewww/cloud-lab-chronicles/README.md

 ### Google Cloud

-Out of interest, here are some of the Google certifications.
-Down the line, studying for the Architect Professional could be revealing in understanding Google's approach in comparison to the other vendors.
+Down the line, studying for the Google Cloud Architect Professional could be revealing in understanding Google's approach in comparison to the other vendors.

 | Certification | Level |
 |---|---|